Adjusting the Pendulum on your Grandfather Clock

 2) Look at the clock again exactly 24 hours later and see if it is fast or slow.
 Move the nut up or down depending if it is slow or fast about a full turn for a minute a day.

 3) Look at the grandfather clock again another 24 hours later and see if it is fast or slow.
-Move the nut up or down depending if it is slow or fast about a 1/2 turn for a 30 seconds a day. reset the minute hand to the correct time as above.
+Move the nut up or down depending if it is slow or fast about a 1/2 turn for a difference of about 30 seconds a day. reset the minute hand to the correct time as above.

 4) Repeat the above using less turn on the nut until the pendulum is the correct length.